Q. What is the difference between reticulin fibrosis and collagen fibrosis (the two terms used in the WHO criteria for grading myelofibrosis)?

 A. Reticulin fibrosis and collagen fibrosis are indeed two different things, with different implications.

-Reticulin fibrosis is best seen with – not surprisingly – a reticulin stain (which contains silver).
+Reticulin fibrosis means that you have an excess of type III collagen fibers (also called reticulin fibers).
+Reticulin fibers are so thin that they are invisible on regular hematoxylin and eosin (H&E) stains.
+To see them, you need to do a reticulin stain (which contains silver).
 In this stain, reticulin fibers look like thin, wavy black lines (above left).
 Normal bone marrow contains some reticulin fibers; they are scattered and individual (not dense or overlapping).
 Reticulin fibrosis is also present in a bunch of different benign and malignant disorders.

 really very useful information,